Microcosmic Orbit Breathing

 Other Important Points:

-Ming Men (Gate of Fire): Located on the back, level with the kidneys.
+Ming Men (Gate of Fire): Located in the low back, between with the kidneys.

 Baihui (Niwan): Directly on top of the head.